crys-cross/ethernaut-attacks/README.md

 - Break this contract game by prefereably making others be unable to be King.

 #### SOLUTION:
 -   In receive() function, the contract uses transfer() which will stop execution if the target won't be able to receive any value(unlike send).
 By this the player can cause an error in this part of the function so that the function will stop there and won't reach the assigning of king part.
 Player can assign a contract with no receive() function as the new king and with the error, new new king can be assigned.
-So deploy EternalKing.sol at goerli network with deployEternalKing.ts and run attackKing.ts using (yarn hardhat run scripts/attackKing.ts) to attack and wait for it to pass.
+So change King instance address and run attackKing.ts using (yarn hardhat run scripts/attackKing.ts) to attack and wait for it to pass.

 #### FILES:
--   TODO: give reclaim check and run
+-   TODO: reclaim check
+-   attackKing.ts -scripts
 -   EternalKing.sol - contracts
--   deployEternalKing.ts - deploy
+-   deployEternalKing.ts - deploy(not needed)
--   attackKing.ts -scripts

 ----------------------------